RedisLabs/redislabs-docs/content/rs/release-notes/rlec-4-4-dec-2016.md

     database, the memory limit on the target database is not enforced and that used memory of the target database can go over the memory limit set.
-    **Workaround:** You should ensure that the total memory limit of all source databases is not bigger than the memory limit of the target database.
+    **Workaround:** You should make sure that the total memory limit of all source databases is not bigger than the memory limit of the target database.
 - **Issue:** RLEC-8487 - Some Redis processes stay running after